-Chapter 3: Functional Performance Criteria Conformance Level Remark and Explanation 302.1 Without Vision.
-Comormance Level - The Remote UI is the third Where a visual mode of operation is provided, ICT shall provide at least one mode of operation that does not require user vision.
-Supports alternative.
-When a screen reader is used with the Remote UI, blind users can operate Job, However, faxing and sending are not offered through the Remote UI. - Operation status can be determined through audio tones that confirm key entry, error, and Job done as well as text messages on The display.
+Chapter 3: Functional Performance Criteria Criteria Conformance Level Remarks and Explanations 302.1 Without Vision.
+Where a visual mode of operation is provided, ICT shall provide at least one mode of operation that does not require user vision.
+Supports with Exceptions Some device controls are distinguishable by touch, but audio feedback is not supported.
+The printer driver however, is accessible to the visually impaired because it supports audio feedback and voice guidance through the use of a PC and speakers.
 302.2 With Limited Vision.
-Where a visual mode of operation is provided, ICT shall provide at least one mode of operation that enables users to make use of limited vision. .
-Does Not Support Text displayed on the screen is not stylized and there is considerable contrast with the background.
+Where a visual mode of operation is provided, ICT shall provide at least one mode of operation that enables users to make use of limited vision.
+Supports with Exceptions Text displayed on the screen is not stylized and there is considerable contrast with the background.
 However, the size of the characters is slightly smaller than the standard.
 302.3 Without Perception of Color.
 Where a visual mode of operation is provided, ICT shall provide at least one visual mode of operation that does not require user perception of color.
 Supports All information conveyed using color is also conveyed using text and icons.
 302.4 Without Hearing.
 Where an audible mode of operation is provided, ICT shall provide at least one mode of operation that does not require user hearing.
-Not Appolicable Standard operation of this product does not require hearing.
+Not Applicable Standard operation of this product does not require hearing.
 302.5 With Limited Hearing.
 Where an audible mode of operation is provided, ICT shall provide at least one mode of operation that enables users to make use of limited hearing.
-Not Appolicable Standard operation of this product does not require hearing.
+Not Applicable Standard operation of this product does not require hearing.
 302.6 Without Speech.
 Where speech is used for input, control, or operation, ICT shall provide at least one mode of operation that does not require user speech.
-Not Appolicable Standard operation of this product does not require vocal input.
+Not Applicable Standard operation of this product does not require vocal input.
 302.7 With Limited Manipulation.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that does not require fine motor control or simultaneous manual operations.
 Supports The UI for this product does not require complex manipulation or simultaneous button presses/gestures.
-302.8 With Limited Reach and Strength.
-Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited strength Supports with Exceptions Basic operation of the device supports this.
+302.8 With Limited Reach and-Strength.
+Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited strength.
+Supports Basic operation of the device supports this.
 For maintenance and setup, it is inapplicable.
-The standard Remote UI provides alternative access to users with mobility and dexterity impairments.
-302.8 With Limited Reach-and Strength.
-Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited strength Supports Basic operation of the device supports this.
-For maintenance and setup, it is inapplicable.
+302.8 With Limited Reach-and-Strength.
+Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited-strength.
+Not Applicable No Floor-standing type product.
 302.9 With Limited Language, Cognitive, and Learning Abilities.
 ICT shall provide features making its use by individuals with limited cognitive, language, and learning abilities simpler and easier.
-Does Not Support The local UI is not considered simple by default.
+Supports with Exceptions There is a function for simple operation such as ID card copy buttons on the operation panel.